PROGRAM: VIRTUAL CONVENTION

 Description: Neighbourhood Nursing Team (NNT) pilot program explores the impact of a micro-mobile approach, on social determinants of health within Waterloo Region.
 By partnering with 29 equity deserving groups and local neighbourhood associations, this multi-disciplinary team integrated flexible approaches and cultural humility, to address access gaps.
 Providing a broad spectrum of services, including clinical services, and health education, NNT reached over 14,900 clients and served more high-risk individuals than fixed clinics, leading to its establishment as a permanent Public Health program.
 Key insights on this equity based micro-mobile model, impact on Public Health practice, engagement strategies, and recommendations will be shared.

-Scaling up the collection and use of sociodemographic data to address systemic barriers for improved quality of care and population health
+Data collection to address systemic barriers for quality of care and population health

 Presentation Type: Promising Practice